Made in USA vs Offshore: Real Cost Comparison (2026)

 LA Basin

 LA County hosts the highest density of cut-and-sew shops in the country.
-California's $16.50/hour minimum under SB62 banned piece-rate pay and made brands jointly liable for wage theft.
+California's $16.90/hour minimum under SB62 banned piece-rate pay and made brands jointly liable for wage theft.
 LA shops deliver best results for complex swim, activewear, and contemporary women's.
 Defect rates run 3-5% in tier-1 LA shops, climbing to 6-10% in lower-tier subcontractors.

 NYC Garment District

-Midtown holds about 4,000 apparel jobs, down 60% since 2000 (Center for an Urban Future, 2023).
+Midtown holds a few thousand apparel jobs, sharply reduced since 2000 (Center for an Urban Future, 2023).
 The district specializes in samples, bridal, and luxury tailoring.
 MOQs stay low (30-100 units) but per-unit costs run 15-25% above LA.

 North Carolina knit mills